ClickHouse/ClickHouse/docs/en/development/tests.md

 ## Testflows

-[Testflows](https://testflows.com/) is an enterprise-grade open-source testing framework, which is used to implement a subset of ClickHouse.
+[Testflows](https://testflows.com/) is an enterprise-grade open-source testing framework, which is used to test a subset of ClickHouse.

 ## Test Automation {#test-automation}